top of page

 Not Everything Needs to Be Fixed

 I used to walk through my garden and only see what needed fixing.
 Weeds to pull.
 Plants to stake.
 Pests to manage.
 Edges to tidy.
-It’s easy to get into that mindset—where every “imperfection” is a problem waiting for you to jump in.
+It’s easy to adopt that mindset—where every “imperfection” is a problem waiting for you to solve.

-But here’s the thing: nature doesn’t operate like that.
+But here’s the truth: nature doesn’t operate like that.

 Permaculture reminds us that ecosystems self-correct.
-Sometimes, that patch of weeds is protecting the soil.
-That fallen branch becomes habitat.
-That “mess” is actually doing something useful… if you step back and let it.
+Sometimes, that patch of weeds protects the soil.
+That fallen branch becomes a habitat.
+What appears to be a “mess” often serves a useful purpose.
+If you step back, you can see it.

 To fix ourselves.

-Be more productive, more healed, more squared away.
+To be more productive, more healed, and more squared away.

-But what if that mindset is the problem?
+But what if that mindset is the real issue"?

 🌿 Letting Nature (and Ourselves) Be